Timber Mountain Log Ride: Ride

 Originally known as the "Calico Log Ride" (considered groundbreaking in its time) it takes riders through a 330-foot long mountain with a theme of a 19th-century lumber camp.
 The ride is housed in an eight-story building that contains 24,000 gallons of water and finishes in a 42-foot free fall.
 The ride features 24 animal animatronic and 39 human figure animatronic figures.
-The ride's forest scenes (2nd and 4th) scenes feature a distinctive pine cone smell, giving riders the experience of an authentic forest setting.
+The ride's forest scenes (2nd and 4th) feature a distinctive pinecone smell, giving riders the experience of an authentic forest setting.